 Our recent revamp of the My Tasks pages in Guru makes managing knowledge simple.
-By combining all action tabs into one side navigation, experts can efficiently act on their verification queues, drafts, Knowledge Alerts, and mentions.
+By combining all action tabs into one side navigation, experts can efficiently act on their verification queues, drafts, announcements, and mentions.
 This way, dependent teams always know that the information they need is current.

 - A streamlined verification experience, combining all Cards in need of verification into one sortable table complete with callouts for the Cards most in need of updating

-- An intuitive inbox/outbox setup for Knowledge Alerts that shows Alerts that you need to act on vs. Alerts you have requested others to act on
+- An intuitive inbox/outbox setup for announcements that shows what you need to act on vs. what you have requested others to act on

 - The ability to clear Mentions after reading them (a frequently requested feature!)

 Finally, in addition to getting a refresh in the My Tasks tab, drafts are now also reflected in the Card Manager tab so that authors can delete their drafts in bulk.

 As we work to support the primary ways we see Guru being used by customers across their entire organizations, we also need to make decisions on features and functionality that were not adopted as expected.
 We know that CRMs are integral to the workflows of many customer-facing teams; however, as we invest in meaningful new knowledge collaboration features, we will be reducing our focus on CRM-centric features, specifically our Salesforce opportunity component.